Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/synch_comm_return_codes.md

 title: "Synchronous communication return codes"
 linkTitle: "Synchronous communication return codes"
 weight: 310
---- This section describes diagnosing the return code when using synchronous communication with {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---This section describes diagnosing the return code when using synchronous communication with {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## How to find the return code